 If there is one fort in India that I clearly remember from my history books, it is the Chittorgarh Fort.
 Also called Chittaurgarh fort.
 So many important characters of Indian history have lived here.
 That I met them in history books when it came to kings like Maharana Pratap and Rana Sangha.
 I met them in poetry books when it came to Mira Bai.
-Met them in historical fictions like Cuckold by Kiran Nagarkar.
+Met them in historical fiction like Cuckold by Kiran Nagarkar.
 I heard about the Jauhar of Rani Padmini in numerous stories and works of fiction it inspired.
 It appeared like a whole star cast of a grand production lived in Chittorgarh.

 In fact, while I was there I found out that the roots of this mighty fort go back to 7th CE.
-When the Mauryan King Chitrangada Mori built it, and the fort derives its name from his name.
-By 8th CE it passed on to the Sisodias of Mewar who would rule from here for next 800 years.
+When the Mauryan King Chitrangada Mori built it, the fort derives its name from his name.
+By 8th CE it passed on to the Sisodias of Mewar who would rule from here for the next 800 years.
 Till they were forced to establish their new capital at Udaipur.
 It continues to be a living fort with many villages inside it still calling it home.
-Can you just imagine the amount of stories these walls and people have to tell?
+Can you just imagine the number of stories these walls and people have to tell?

 I spent one full day walking around the fort.
 And finishing the day by watching the famous light and sound show here.
 A popular circuit that a guide usually takes the tourists around and can be done in probably 2-3 hours.
 But if you see at leisure, there is much more to explore.
-Chittorgarh is one of the 5 hill forts of Rajasthan that are a UNESCO World heritage site.
-Others are Kumbhalgarh, Sonar Qila Jaisalmer, Amber Fort & Ranthambore fort.
+Chittorgarh is one of the 5 hill forts of Rajasthan that are a UNESCO World Heritage site.
+Others are Kumbhalgarh, Sonar Qila Jaisalmer, Amber Fort & Ranthambore Fort.

 This is the core of Chittorgarh fort – the main palace area where the royal families lived.
-Interestingly at Chittorgarh, there is only one main palace where the royal family lived, divided into male and female sections.
+Interestingly there is only one main palace where the royal family lived, divided into male and female sections.

-The walls of Kumbha Mahal are in a threadbare state – they look extremely fragile especially with large windows that make you see across the wall.
+The walls of Kumbha Mahal are in a threadbare state – they look extremely fragile, especially with large windows that make you see across the wall.
 With a faint hint of decorations on the walls.
 You almost fear that some of them may fall if you stand against them or shake them a bit.
 To me, it is probably a depiction of the state of walls, as they exist today.
 Exhausted after years of living, after having seen so much violence and so many generations.
 Jharokhas are just hanging on to the bare walls as if they have been pasted or projected there.

 Kumbha Mahal is the oldest part of the fort and besides living quarters, you can see the remains of the Shiva temple.
 This is the palace where the Rani Padmini, Rani Karnavati, Mira Bai & Panna Dhai lived.
-Apparently, there is an underground passage from the ladies chamber here that goes to the nearby pond.
-It was meant for the women to reach the bathing area without being seen.
+Apparently, there is an underground passage from the ladies’ chamber here that goes to the nearby pond.
+It was meant for women to reach the bathing area without being seen.
 This place comes alive in the evening when light and sound show uses it as a backdrop to tell the story of Mewar.

 Close to the ramparts, you can see the view of Chittorgarh city and you suddenly realize it is quite a big city.

 Pol’s are city gates in Mewar.
-Chittorgarh fort has gates called Suraj Pol, Pada Pol, Hanuman Pol, Ganesh Pol, Jodla Pol, Laxman Pol and Ram Pol.
-I visited the Suraj Pol which lies in the East – the direction of rising Sun.
+Chittorgarh fort has gates called Suraj Pol, Pada Pol, Hanuman Pol, Ganesh Pol, Jodla Pol, Laxman Pol, and Ram Pol.
+I visited the Suraj Pol which lies in the East – the direction of the rising Sun.
 From here you see the vistas of Mewar from a height, with a highway going through the green fields and hills in the backdrop.
-Each of the gates have a story – some have seen the deaths of their princes and warriors.
-Some have defeated the enemy and not let them enter the fort.
+Each of the gates has a story – some have seen the deaths of their princes and warriors.
+Some have defeated the enemy and did not let them enter the fort.
 Stone cenotaphs at the gates commemorate these brave men.
 All the gates are linked with a circular road, and each of them is a formidable stone structure that you can admire.

 I spent some time at Ram Pol, which is the main gate through which you enter the fort as a tourist.
 The richly carved stone gate has many deities carved on it, that it seems are still worshiped actively.
 There are inscriptions in stone that are in Devnagari script yet a bit difficult to read as they follow a local dialect.
 It seems the concept of separating words was yet to become popular.
-The base of the gate carved with elephants almost resembles the base of a temple that stands on the back of some hundreds of elephants.
+The base of the gate carved with elephants almost resembles the base of a temple that stands on the back of hundreds of elephants.

 Our guide said that the nine stories of Vijay Stambha depict the nine avatars of Vishnu to whom this tower is dedicated.
-With all its carvings, it is also referred as the school of Indian iconography.
+With all its carvings, it is also referred to as the school of Indian iconography.
 A unique aspect of Vijay Stambha is the portraits of its architect Jaita and his three sons Napa, Pooja & Poma carved on the 5th story.
-The base of the tower again sounds like a base of a temple.
+The base of the tower again sounds like the base of a temple.
 In fact, you have to take your shoes off to enter the tower.

-Climbing Vijay Stambha.
+Climbing Vijay Stambha

 You can go up to the 8th story of the structure through 157 narrow steep steps that go up in a circular fashion.
-It needs a bit of endurance to go up, but then a bird’s eye view of the Chittor is the reward you get.
+It needs a bit of endurance to go up, but then a bird’s eye view of the Chittoor is the reward you get.
 I went up to the 3rd story and gave up.
 Though I must say the carvings inside are just breathtaking.
 Someone should do a storytelling hike of the tower for tourists.
-The stairs alternatively go through the central chamber and surrounding gallery.
+The stairs alternatively go through the central chamber and the surrounding gallery.
 Architecturally, it is a wonder as the hollow structure has been so designed that it can withstand the winds.
 And other climatic conditions by channeling the wind through its corridor.

-Kirti Stambh or Tower of Fame.
+Kirti Stambh or Tower of Fame, Chittorgarh Fort, Rajasthan

-The ground between the Vijay Stambha and the Smadishwara temple surrounded by two ornate gates.
+The ground between the Vijay Stambha and the Smadishwara temple is surrounded by two ornate gates.
 One each in South and East is Jauhar Sthala or the place where the queens of Mewar conducted Jauhar.

 The first Jauhar was done by Rani Padmavati after the attack of Alauddin Khilji in 13th CE.
-Another was done was Rani Karnavati during the times of Akbar and a third one is also recorded in the history.
+Another was done was Rani Karnavati during the times of Akbar and a third one is also recorded in history.
 Each time there were thousands of women and children who jumped into the fire and immolated themselves.
-Choosing death over losing their honour to the invading armies.
+Choosing death over losing their honor to the invading armies.

-Today it looks like a plain ground filled with tourists going from one spot to another.
+Today it looks like plain ground filled with tourists going from one spot to another.
 But I was told that in those days it was a hollow cavity in which flames used to be lit and women jumped from high walls.
-You go through a multitude of emotions when you stand on that ground – you feel the courage of so many women to embrace fire, you feel sick at the circumstances that lead to such mass sacrifice.
+You go through a multitude of emotions when you stand on that ground – you feel the courage of so many women to embrace the fire, and you feel sick at the circumstances that lead to such mass sacrifice.
 And you feel lucky that you live in the times that give you far more choices and freedom.

-In the middle of a lake stands a multi-story structure that is popularly known as Padmini palace.
+In the middle of a lake stands a multi-story structure that is popularly known as the Padmini palace.
 There is another palace on the banks of the lake from where it is famed that Alauddin Khilji saw Padmini’s reflection in a mirror.
-As per our guide, the palace is of later date probably 17-18th CE so.
-The legend of Padmavati and Allaudin Khilji is probably a story created much later as she lived around late 13th CE.
-She conducted Jauhar is a documented episode, though.
-At the moment this palace is in a dilapidated state and though everyone visits it for being the spot of the famous story.
+As per our guide, the palace is of a later date probably 17-18th CE so.
+The legend of Padmavati and Allaudin Khilji is probably a story created much later as she lived around the late 13th CE.
+She conducted Jauhar as a documented episode, though.
+At the moment this palace is in a dilapidated state and everyone visits it for being the spot of the famous story.
 There is nothing spectacular about it.
 Now that I know that the story is also fabricated it loses whatever little charm it had.

-However, I do gather that this palace became the inspiration for all the Jal Mahals or Lake palace’s that came up all over Rajputana later.
+However, I do gather that this palace became the inspiration for all the Jal Mahals or Lake palaces that came up all over Rajputana later.

-Fateh Prakash Palace & Museum.
+Fateh Prakash Palace & Museum at Chittorgarh Fort, Rajasthan

 If you are short of time you can easily skip this museum.
 However, if you have time visit it for the giant wooden Shiva head that is kept right at the entrance of the museum.

-Ratan Singh Palace, Chittorgarh fort.
+Ratan Singh Palace – Chittorgarh Fort, Rajasthan

-Located across the village is the Ratan Singh palace next to a pond called Ratneshwar Talao.
+Located across, the village is the Ratan Singh palace next to a pond called Ratneshwar Talao.
 This palace is in an absolutely dilapidated state.
 While walking through its absolutely deserted interiors I constantly feared that some wall or some ceiling would collapse.
 And no one will ever find my remains.
 However, on the edge of the palace stands a small but exquisitely carved temple called Ratneshwar Mahadev temple.

 Light & Sound Show